It’s a problem ecommerce businesses know well. Especially growing businesses.

 First: the forest.
-Separating your marketing channels and devices gives you conversion rate’s big-picture performance.
+Separating your digital marketing channels and devices gives you conversion rate’s big-picture performance.

-Everybody wants to know if their conversion rate is “good.”
+Everybody wants to know if their online store’s conversion rate is “good.”
 Same with average order value (AOV).

 In reality, conversion rate and AOV are inversely related.
 The higher your AOV, the lower your conversion rate.
 The higher your conversion rate, the lower your AOV.